 - The Committee shall consist of not less than three members.
-A quorum shall be by two members - Shall be composed entirely of non-executive directors. - At least one member of the Committee shall have competence in accounting and/or auditing. - A majority of the members of the Committee shall be Independent Non-Executive Directors. - The chairman of the Committee shall be an Independent Non-Executive Director and shall be appointed by the Board.
+A quorum shall be by two members. - The Board has established an Audit Committee whose members include both the Independent Non-Executive Directors and one Non-Executive Director - At least one member of the Committee shall have competence in accounting and/or auditing. - A majority of the members of the Committee shall be Independent Non-Executive Directors. - The chairman of the Committee shall be an Independent Non-Executive Director and shall be appointed by the Board.